redwoudt/GameMap/README.md

 ## Code Design

-The intention while writing the code is to show case patterns that can be utilized within the giving content.
+The intention, while writing the code, was to show case patterns that can be utilized, within the giving content.
 Design patterns used, included: <br>
 * ``Factory``
 * ``Interface``
 * ``Singleton``
 * ``Receiver``

-Further a logging header as integrated, from a third party, to make it easy to manage the debug levels, which can be controlled with the ``LOG_LEVEL`` #define.
+Further, a logging header as integrated, from a third party, to make it easy to manage the debug levels, which can be controlled with the ``LOG_LEVEL`` #define.

 ## Discussion on Code